704572066/FastGPT/dev.md

 ## Premise

-Since FastGPT is managed in the same way as monorepo, it is recommended to install 'make' first during development.
+Since FastGPT is managed in the same way as monorepo，it is recommended to install‘make’first during development。

-monorepo Project Name:
+monorepo Project Name：

-- app: main project
+- app：main project
 -......

 ## Dev